 Some businesses seem to have a queue problem at all times, peak or not.
 Obviously demand is high, but what is taking so long?
-Perhaps it’s time for you to think about the potential benefits of hiring a second chef or barista, investing in a new oven or have more card readers available for smoother payments.
-Just do the math and your customers will thank you.
+Perhaps it’s time for you to think about the potential benefits of hiring a second chef or barista, investing in a new oven or having more card readers to hand for smoother payments.
+Just do the maths and your customers will thank you.

 5. Be honest about the wait

-So it’s not the actual waiting time itself that is bothering people – it’s the stress of uncertainty.
-If you have a sign saying “current wait time is 20 minutes”, the 20 minute wait won’t be at all as annoying (especially if it turns out to be only 15 minutes!).
+So it’s not the actual waiting time itself that’s bothering people – it’s the stress of uncertainty.
+If you have a sign saying “current wait time is 20 minutes”, the 20-minute wait won’t be as annoying (especially if it turns out to be just 15 minutes!).

 6. Activate the queue – and make the wait seem shorter

 Queuing is boring, so turn it into a sales opportunity.
-Let people read a magazine on sale while waiting, or have restaurant guests order drinks before being seated (happier people and increased revenue for you).
+Let people read a magazine on sale while waiting, or have restaurant guests order drinks before being seated (happier customers, as well as increased revenue for you).